- HOME

 Ever had an ad that followed you throughout the internet and more or less annoyed you into buying something?
 Well, a third-party cookie did it.
 Even experienced marketers can't resist buying from such advertisements.

-In this blog, we'll take you through what life—or rather what life as a marketer—is going to be like after the sunset of third-party cookies and how email marketing is going to play a pivotal role in marketing campaigns in the future (that is, if it's not already doing so).
+In this blog, we'll take you through how you can reduce reliance on third-party cookies and how email marketing is going to play a pivotal role in marketing campaigns in the future (that is, if it's not already doing so).

 What's happening to third-party cookies

 With increasing privacy consciousness all over the world, data privacy regulations across different regions are evolving.
-These regulations have provisions that businesses must follow with respect to collecting, processing, using, and storingdata.
-GDPR for the EU, CCPA for California, PIPEDA for Canada are some examples of such regulations.
+These regulations have provisions that businesses must follow with respect to collecting, processing, using, and storing data.
+GDPR for the EU, CCPA for California, PIPEDA for Canada are examples of such regulations.

 Keeping these regulations in mind, key players such as Google and Apple are doing away with third-party cookies and changing their policies to become more privacy-first.
-Apple requires every user to give consent for third-party cookies inevery app they use.
-Google has begun tests to completely remove third-party cookies by the end of 2024.
-While there has been sufficient notice of this (Google first announced this in January 2020), many marketers are yet to find suitable alternatives to third-party cookies.
+Apple requires every user to give consent for third-party cookies in every app they use.
+Google initially announced that it would completely remove third-party cookies by the end of 2024.

 Cookies or no cookies, marketers will still need to maintain contextual and personalized communication with their audience, and that's going to get challenging without third-party cookies.